Akash-111196/Dog-and-Cat-Project-for-CNN-from-Kaggle-dataset/README.md

 3. Training and Evaluation: Jupyter notebooks or Python scripts for model training and evaluation, including accuracy, loss, and confusion matrix analysis.
 4. Model Deployment: Instructions and scripts for deploying the trained model for real-world inference.
 5. Fine-Tuning: Guidance on fine-tuning hyperparameters and experimenting with different model configurations.

+# Requirements
+1. Python 3.x
+2. Deep learning framework (e.g., TensorFlow)
+3. Data science libraries (e.g., NumPy, pandas)
+4. Jupyter Notebook (optional, for experimenting)

+# Acknowledgments
+1. Kaggle for providing the dataset.
+2. Inspiration from the deep learning community and open-source projects.

+# Feedback and Contributions
+Contributions, bug reports, and feedback are welcome!
+Feel free to open issues or submit pull requests to improve this project.